aidulcandra/wachan/README.md

 ```

 ## Tools
 You can import tools that can be useful for certain scenarios.
-Currently this is the only tool.
 ### Commands Tool `require("wachan/commands")`
 Useful for quickly setting up prefix-command-params style inputs in popular bot format.
 Ex: `/search article`
 <br>